 The dangers of counterfeiting

 Counterfeiting is a form of organised crime that costs businesses hundreds of billions of dollars each year, and can affect companies in any industry.
-However, in recent years, it is the pharmaceuticals, drinks, and cosmetics industry that have suffered the worst impacts of this kind of fraud, compelling business leaders to improve their security and invest in better technology.
+However, in recent years, the pharmaceuticals, drinks, and cosmetics industry has suffered the worst impacts of this kind of fraud, compelling business leaders to improve their security and invest in better technology.

 Cosmetics fraud